, formerly known as Russia Today

 - Scare Campaign: The network's commercials for its "Question More" campaign in 2010.
 One ad showed Barack Obama's face morphing into Mahmoud Ahmadinejad's while asking, "Who poses the greatest nuclear threat?"
 It's pretty clear what the desired effect of the ads were besides promoting the channel.

 - Voice of the Resistance: Likes to pretend it's one by extensively covering protests in Western countries and hiring famous dissidents such as Julian Assange as primetime hosts, which fuels its Misaimed Fandom.
-How it covers anti-Putin protests in Russia is a different story.
+Not so when it's covering protests against Putin.